bschiffthaler/seidr/docs/source/mpi/mpi.rst

   mpirun -hostfile myhostfile.cfg mi -m CLR -i expr_mat.tsv -g genes.txt

-This will spawn a distributed versiob of the MI inference, running the maximum amount of OpenMP threads.
+This will spawn a distributed version of the MI inference, running the maximum amount of OpenMP threads.
 You can combine ``mpirun`` and the program's ``-O`` argument to control the number of compute threads each MPI worker spawns.